hassancss/Migaref/README.md

 # 3.8.1 Integration with Migalock for referrer signup profiling.
 Introduce Referral Director contact from and enable direcotr info tags to all notification triggers.
 Enable optional email required check for Admin Report form [App Source Update Required, API+Webhook Doc Updated]

 # 3.8.4 Fix the admin side loading issue.
 Add the featuer of Referrer auto rating upto 3, in case if he have placed one or more reports.

+# 4.0.10 Sorted Dropdowns – Agents dropdowns are now sorted on the Opt-in page and the App Side profile page.New Opt-in URL Parameters – Added two new parameters: sponsor_email and sponsor_id.
+Based on these parameters, the sponsor dropdown will be auto-selected and disabled.Enroll URL Feature – Introduced a new button for Admin and Agents on the App Side: Enroll URL.Allows them to share the Enroll URL message.Added new settings inside the Opt-in Settings page to customize the Enroll URL and message.Added new settings under the App Content section to customize the Enroll URL logo and colors.